MA Architectural History and Archaeology

 Teaching on the Architectural History & Heritage programme takes place in lecture theatres and seminar rooms located in the Central Area, as well as during field trips.

 The University is investing in the Edinburgh College of Art (ECA ) estate and facilities to further develop our flexible, stimulating, supportive and sustainable learning and research environment for students and staff.

 Further information is available on the ECA website.

 Study abroad options are available.
-These are organised in conjunction with the ESALA international student liaison officer and vary according to timing and location.
+These are organised in conjunction with the Edinburgh School of Architecture and Landscape Architecture (ESALA) Exchanges Coordinator and vary according to timing and location.

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.

 To give you an idea of what to expect from this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.